Procedure Guide ·Pyometra Surgery ·2026

 Breeding Cat Exclusions

-Some policies have breeding-related exclusions that could affect pyometra claims if your cat was kept intact for breeding.
-Read the fine print regarding reproductive organ coverage on unspayed cats carefully.
+Some policies have breeding-related exclusions affecting pyometra claims if kept intact for breeding.
+Check fine print on reproductive organ coverage for unspayed cats.

 🇺🇸 US Pet Insurance Guide